-There is a fee for the use of Middlebury Institute of International Studies at Monterey venues by external organizations, as well as for Media Services support.
+There is a fee for the use of Middlebury Institute of International Studies at Monterey venues by external organizations.
 To have the fee waived for an external organization, there must be a clear partnership with a Middlebury Institute of International Studies at Monterey organization and clear applicability to our mission.
-All fee waivers are determined by the President's Office on a case-by-case basis.
+All fee waivers are determined by the Vice President's Office on a case-by-case basis.
 A waiver for the venue use does not necessarily mean that the Media Services fees will be waived.
 Please note that after-hours support from Media Services is subject to scheduling availability.

-For room reservations handled by the President's Office, the following guidelines apply:
+For room reservations handled by the Vice President's Office, the following guidelines apply:

 - A “one-stop shopping” webpage for events has been created at http://www.miis.edu/events that includes the MIIS events calendar and links to on-line resources and forms.

 - All room reservation requests must be submitted through the on-line "Reserve a Room" form at https://forms.miis.edu/events/plan/room-reservation.

 - For your convenience, you can view the 25Live Webviewer system to see what rooms might be available in advance of requesting them.
 Please note that this system is not always accurate and up-to-date.
 For instructions, please see the 25 Live quick reference.

 - Requests should be received a minimum of 2 business days in advance.
-Most requests will be responded to within 2 business days.
+Most requests will be responded to within 24 hours.

 - Requests for rooms will be handled on a first-come, first-served basis.

-- Event Logistices Request Forms are available on-line at https://forms.miis.edu/events/plan/logistics and must be submitted at least two weeks, but not more than 2 months in advance.
-MIIS guidelines on how to “green” your event can be found here.
+- Event Logistics Request Forms are available on-line at https://forms.miis.edu/events/plan/logistics and must be submitted at least two weeks, but not more than 2 months in advance.
+Please see our guidelines on how to “green” your event .

 - All student club events must be approved by Student Services before the reservation is made.